bitcoinfo/bitcoin-history/README.md

 This is a space to collect any historical information relating to Bitcoin.

 This readme currently contains pre-Bitcoin history, and there is a separate file for [Bitcoin History](https://github.com/infominer33/bitcoin-history/blob/master/bitcoin-history.md), as well as the [History of Cryptocurrencies](https://github.com/infominer33/bitcoin-history/blob/master/cryptocurrencies.md).
-It will probably grow to have separate files for a number of different subsets of information.
+This repository is likely to grow, eventually to include individual files for various fields of knowledge.

 ### Pre Digital Cryptography